Fenris (comics): Fictional character biography

-Andrea later discovers that Citizen V is actually Helmut Zemo.
-Zemo kills Andrea to keep her from telling anyone the truth.
-After Andrea's death, Zemo has the Purple Man brainwash Andreas into taking the alias of Swordsman.
-The Purple Man has him flay the skin from Andrea's corpse to incorporate the resulting leather into his sword's hilt, allowing him to channel their shared powers through his sword.
-Andreas breaks free of the Purple Man's control and joins the Thunderbolts.
+After Andrea's death, Zemo has Purple Man brainwash Andreas into taking the alias of Swordsman.
+Purple Man has Andreas remove Andrea's skin and incorporate it into his sword, allowing it to channel their shared powers.
+Andreas breaks free of Purple Man's control and joins the Thunderbolts.
+Teammate and field leader Moonstone approaches Andreas with an offer: if he helps kill Songbird, Moonstone will be able to make a move to usurp Norman Osborn, the Thunderbolts' director.